mnot/I-D/http-key/draft.md

 ### "w": Word Match Modifier

-The "w" modifier matches if the parameter value (after unquoting) matches (character-for-character) any whole value in both lists.
+The "w" modifier matches if the parameter value (after unquoting) matches (character-for-character) at least one whole member in both lists.

 ### "s": Substring Match Modifier

-The "s" modifier matches if the parameter value (after unquoting) is contained as a sequence of characters within the values of both lists.
+The "s" modifier matches if the parameter value (after unquoting) is contained as a sequence of characters in at least one member of both lists.

 ### "b": Beginning Substring Match Modifier

-The "b" modifier matches if both lists contain a value that begins with the same sequence of characters as the parameter value (after unquoting).
+The "b" modifier matches if both lists contain at least one member that begins with the same sequence of characters as the parameter value (after unquoting).

 ### "p": Parameter Prefix Match Modifier

-The "p" modifier matches if the parameter value (after unquoting) matches (character-for-character) a value starting with the sequence of characters up to (but not including) the first semi-colon (";") in both lists, after any whitespace is removed.
+The "p" modifier matches if the parameter value (after unquoting) matches (character-for-character) at least one member starting with the sequence of characters up to (but not including) the first semi-colon (";") in both lists, after any whitespace is removed.

 For example, given the key: